embedded-kiddie/MLX90640/README.md

 </details>

-If `USE_PREFERENCES` is set to `true`, you can save the calibration results to flash, but when it's set to `false`, you need to open the serial monitor before running the calibration and embed the displayed data into [`touch.hpp`](https://github.com/embedded-kiddie/MLX90640/blob/main/touch.hpp#L25-L48) after calibration is completed.
+If `USE_PREFERENCES` is set to `true`, you can save the calibration results to flash, but when it's set to `false`, you need to open the serial monitor with **115200** bps before running the calibration and embed the displayed data into [`touch.hpp`](https://github.com/embedded-kiddie/MLX90640/blob/main/touch.hpp#L25-L48) after calibration is completed.

 ## Related Project